- About Our Office

 - The OEI may notify the appropriate administrator, dean, or director of the final status of the complaint.

-- Informal complaints must be filed within 180 days of the most recent incident of discrimination or harassment; or within 365 days for sexual harassment.
+- Informal complaints must be filed within 180 days of the most recent alleged harmful act; or within 365 days for sexual harassment.

 FORMAL COMPLAINT PROCEDURES